1927 Washington & Jefferson Presidents football team

 The 1927 Washington & Jefferson Presidents football team was an American football team that represented Washington & Jefferson College as an independent during the 1927 college football season.
 In their second season under head coach Andrew Kerr, the Presidents compiled a 7–0–2 record, shut out five of nine opponents, and outscored all opponents by a total of 152 to 21.
 They defeated regional powers (15–6), (20–6), Lafayette (14–0), and Bucknell (19–3), and tied with Pittsburgh (0–0) and West Virginia (6–6).
-In a later ranking of 1927 college football teams by TipTop25, Washington & Jefferson was ranked No. 15.

 Washington & Jefferson's notable players included: